xigxog/kubefox/docs/reference/fox/fox_release.md

 fox release main --virtual-env dev

 # Release the AppDeployment with version 'v1.2.3' using the 'prod'
-# VirtualEnv, creating an VirtualEnvSnapshot if needed.
+# VirtualEnvironment, creating an DataSnapshot if needed.
 fox release v1.2.3 --virtual-env prod --create-snapshot
 ```

 ### Options

 ```
-  -c, --create-snapshot      create an immutable snapshot of environment and use for release
+  -c, --create-snapshot      create an immutable snapshot of VirtualEnvironment data and use for Release
       --dry-run              submit server-side request without persisting the resource -h, --help                 help for release
-  -n, --namespace string     namespace of KubeFox Platform -p, --platform string      name of KubeFox Platform to utilize -e, --virtual-env string   name of VirtualEnv or VirtualEnvSnapshot to use
+  -n, --namespace string     namespace of KubeFox Platform -p, --platform string      name of KubeFox Platform to utilize -d, --snapshot string      name of DataSnapshot to use for Release -e, --virtual-env string   name of VirtualEnvironment to use for Release
       --wait duration        wait up the specified time for components to be ready
 ```